melaniebrgr/learning-computer-science/05-system-design/03-cloud-services.md

 ## Cloud Computing

-Cloud computing is the on-demand delivery of some IT capabilities over the internet.
-A key characteristic of cloud computing is typically their rapid, on-demand elasticity.
+Cloud computing is the on-demand delivery of IT resources and capabilities over the internet There are a number of cloud computing service providers, such as AWS, Azure, and GCP, which own and operate their own IT infrastructure.
+Typically we don't rent a whole machine, but a "slice" of a server, e.g. EC2.

+With on-premises IT you have complete control and responsibility over the physical hardware and software running on the machine.
+However you are responsible for capacity planning and upgrading, securing, and handling infrastructre outages.
+Having too much or too little capacity is a common problem, and typically you do no have the elasticity to handle large events.

+By contrast cloud computing providers manage the underlying infrastructure, have datacenters around the globe for redundancy, and to choose the best location for users, and offer service guarantees (SLAs).
+Rapid, on-demand elasticity, and scalability are cloud features.

-There are three main cloud computing services models:
+There are three main cloud computing service models:

 1. infrastructure as a service (IaaS) e.g. EC2,
 2. platform as a service (PaaS), e.g. elastic beanstalk, and